How to Build and Implement a Change Management Model [UPDATED]

 1. Create urgency – Identify potential threats and opportunities that drive the need for change.

-2. Form a powerful coalition – Identify and assign change leaders to influence groups ad team members.
+2. Form a powerful coalition – Identify and assign change leaders to influence groups and team members.

-3. Create a vision for change – Identify values that are central to the change and write them down.
+3. Create a vision for change – Identify and document the values central to the change.

 4. Communicate the vision – Share the vision for change with others, and apply it to the entire organization.